OE-FET/keithley2600/README.md

 All Keithley commands are dynamically queried from the Keithley itself after a successful connection.
-This means that essentially all Keithley instruments which use TSP commands are supported and any commands introduced in the future will be recognised automatically (barring changes to the Lua syntax itself).
-Please refer to the respective reference manuals for all commands, for instance the [Keithley 2600B reference manual](https://www.tek.com/keithley-source-measure-units/smu-2600b-series-sourcemeter-manual-8).
+This means that essentially all Keithley instruments which use TSP scripting are supported and any commands introduced in the future will be recognised automatically (barring changes to the Lua syntax itself).
+Please refer to the respective reference manuals for a list of commands available on a particular model, for instance the [Keithley 2600B reference manual](https://www.tek.com/keithley-source-measure-units/smu-2600b-series-sourcemeter-manual-8).

-This dynamic approach however means that most Keithley commands will not be available without a connection.

-Several higher level functions for current-voltage sweeps are defined by the driver itself and may use functionality which not available with some models.
-They have been tested with the Keithley 2612B dual SMU model.
+This dynamic approach however means that most attributes will only be defined after connecting to an instrument.
+Several higher level functions for current-voltage sweeps are defined by the driver itself and may use functionality which is not available on some models.
+They have been tested with a Keithley 2612B.

 **Warning**: There are currently no checks for allowed arguments by the driver itself.
-Passing invalid arguments to a Keithley command will fail silently in Python but display an error on Keithley itself.
+Passing invalid arguments to a Keithley command will fail silently in Python but display an error message on Keithley itself.
 To enable command checking, set the keyword argument `raise_keithley_errors = True` in the constructor.
-When set, most Keithley will be raised as Python errors.
+When set, most Keithley errors will be raised as Python errors.
 This is done by reading the Keithley's error queue after every command and will therefore result in some communication overhead.